-As described in [IETF RFC 6371], on-demand DM is performed by the command that sends DM OAM packets from the initiating MEP to the target MEP and by receiving DM OAM packets from the target MEP on a co-routed bidirectional connection.
-Each MEP records its transmitted and received timestamps.
-The timestamps from the initiating and target MEPs are then correlated to derive a number of performance metrics relating to delay for the ME in the MEG.
+As described in [IETF RFC 6371], on-demand packet delay measurement (DMo) is performed by the command that sends DM OAM packets from the initiating MEP to the target MEP and by receiving DM OAM packets from the target MEP on a co-routed bidirectional connection.
+Each MEP records its transmitted and received time stamps.
+The time stamps from the initiating and target MEPs are then correlated to derive a number of performance metrics relating to delay for the ME in the MEG.

-• The initiating MEP generates on-demand DM OAM request packets if MI_DMo_Enable is true.
-These packets are generated with the PHB configured via MI_DMo_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize reliability of measurement within the traffic class.
-The local value of transmitted timestamp (TxTimeStampf) is inserted within the DM OAM packet by the OAM PDU generation process.
+The initiating MEP generates on-demand DM OAM request packets if MI_DMo_Enable is true.
+These packets are generated with the PHB configured via MI_DMo_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize the reliability of measurement within the traffic class.
+The local value of a transmitted time stamp (TxTimeStampf) is inserted within the DM OAM packet by the OAM PDU generation process.
 The target MEP replies to the PM OAM packets if the MI_PMo_Enable is true.
-The local value of the received timestamp (RxTimeStampl) at the time the ondemand PM OAM request packet has been received is passed by OAM PDU reception process to the on-demand OAM sink control process, then to the on-demand OAM source control process (via RI_OAM_Info) and inserted by the OAM PDU generation process within the transmitted on-demand DM OAM reply: the actual behaviour on how this information is passed is OAM protocol-specific and therefore outside the scope of this Recommendation.
+The local value of the received time stamp (RxTimeStampl) at the time the on-demand PM OAM request packet has been received is passed by the OAM PDU reception process to the on-demand OAM sink control process, then to the on-demand OAM source control process (via RI_OAM_Info) and inserted by the OAM PDU generation process within the transmitted on-demand DM OAM reply: the actual behaviour on how this information is passed is OAM protocol specific and therefore outside the scope of this Recommendation.

-- The initiating MEP processes the received on-demand DM OAM reply packet, together with the local value of the received timestamp (RxTimestampl) in the reverse direction at the time this OAM packet is received, as passed by the OAM PDU Reception process, and generates DM results. - Depending on the DMo OAM tool that it is used, the DM results can be either calculated by the on-demand OAM sink control process or by the on-demand OAM source control process.
-In both cases, the DM results are reported to EMF by the MTDe_TT_So by the protocol-specific management information.
+- The initiating MEP processes the received on-demand DM OAM reply packet, together with the local value of the received time stamp (RxTimestampl) in the reverse direction at the time this OAM packet is received, as passed by the OAM PDU reception process, and it generates DM results. - Depending on the DMo OAM tool that is used, the DM results can be either calculated by the on-demand OAM sink control process or by the on-demand OAM source control process.
+In both cases, the DM results are reported to the EMF by the MTDe_TT_So by the protocol-specific management information.

 - The initiating MEP generates on-demand DM OAM request packets if MI_DMo_Enable is true.
-These packets are generated at the rate configured via the MI_DMo_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMo_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize reliability of measurement within the traffic class.
-The local value of transmitted Timestsmp (TxTimestampl) is inserted within the DM OAM packet by the OAM PDU Generation process. - The target MEP receives DM OAM packets if the MI_DMo_Enable is true.
-The local value of the received timestsmp (RxTimestampl) at the time the on-demand DM OAM request packet has been received is passed by OAM PDU reception process to the on-demand OAM sink control process and generates DM results.
+These packets are generated at the rate configured via the MI_DMo_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMo_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize the reliability of measurement within the traffic class.
+The local value of a transmitted time stamp (TxTimestampl) is inserted within the DM OAM packet by the OAM PDU generation process. - The target MEP receives DM OAM packets if the MI_DMo_Enable is true.
+The local value of the received time stamp (RxTimestampl) at the time the on-demand DM OAM request packet has been received is passed by the OAM PDU reception process to the on-demand OAM sink control process and it generates DM results.